 Apart from the six subjects, students engage in the following core subjects:

-Extended Essay: First Independent research project that students work on to discover things that they are passionate about.
+Extended Essay: Extended Essay is an independent, self-directed research project that students work on to discover things that they are passionate about.

 CAS: Creativity, Activity and Service experiences over the two years help students become more aware of their value systems, their skills, their interests and aspirations.
 This helps them make more informed decisions for their future.